welldone-software/redux-toolbelt/packages/redux-toolbelt/README.md

 // }
 ```

-You can also configure the reducer to destory the current results.
+You can also configure the reducer to destroy the current results.
 ```js
 const asyncReducer = makeAsyncReducer(asyncAction, {
   shouldDestroyData: true,